Peter Taylor (footballer, born 1953): England U-21 (second spell)

 Taylor had returned to manage England's U-21 team for a second spell in 2004, combining the role with his job at Hull.

 England comfortably progressed from their qualification group for the 2006 finals but lost to eventual semi-finalists France in a play-off over two legs.
 He initially retained his position after joining Crystal Palace, and the team qualified for the 2007 finals.
 However, he left in January 2007 as the new senior manager, Steve McClaren, wanted the England U-21 manager's role to be a full-time position.
-Taylor's record in competitive fixtures in his second spell with the U21s was 16 played; nine won, five drawn and two lost.
+Taylor's record in competitive fixtures in his second spell with the U21s was nine wins, five draws and two defeats from sixteen games.

 Crystal Palace

 Success at Hull drew attention from other clubs, and Taylor returned to former club Crystal Palace in June 2006 after Palace agreed a £300,000 compensation package with Hull.
-He only lasted 16 months at Selhurst Park as he was sacked in October 2007 after a run of poor form left the Eagles hovering dangerously above the bottom three.
+He only lasted sixteen months at Selhurst Park as he was sacked in October 2007 after a run of poor form left the Eagles hovering dangerously above the bottom three.

 Stevenage Borough

 A few weeks after his departure from Palace, Taylor was appointed manager of Conference team Stevenage Borough in November 2007.
 His first purchase in this role was Junior Lewis, a player he had previously brought into five other clubs (Dover, Gillingham, Leicester, Brighton and Hull).

-On 28 April 2008, Taylor left Stevenage Borough after 6 months in-charge when his short-term contract ran out and he had failed to get them into the end of season play-offs.
-They finished the season in sixth place, 22 points behind the champions, having been in third place and just four points off top spot when he first took charge.
+On 28 April 2008, Taylor left Stevenage Borough after six months in charge when his short-term contract expired and he had failed to get them into the end of season play-offs.
+They finished the season in sixth place, 22 points behind the champions, having been in third place and just four points off top spot when he took charge.